 Episcopalians have been engaging with the United Nations (UN) since before its inception in 1945.
-They participate in many different ways: as individual people of faith, as UN staff, as representatives of member states, as representatives of civil society organizations, or simply by attending UN meetings and events or participating in UN-organized activities or social media campaigns.
-In their parishes, dioceses, schools, seminaries and communities, Episcopalians engage with the UN by learning about issues being discussed at the UN, by contributing their expertise to the UN when possible, and by creating an understanding of the link between our local concerns and the global community of which we are all a vital part.
+They participate in many different ways: as individual people of faith, as UN staff, as representatives of member states or civil society organizations, or simply by attending UN meetings and events or participating in UN-organized activities or social media campaigns.
+In their parishes, dioceses, schools, seminaries and communities, Episcopalians engage with the UN by learning about global issues being discussed there, by contributing their expertise and by facilitating the links between our local concerns, efforts and ministries, and the global community of which we are all a vital part.

-On October 24th, 2020, the United Nations will commemorate its 75th anniversary of the entry into force of the United Nations Charter, signifying the official founding of the United Nations.
+On October 24th, 2020, the United Nations commemorated its 75th anniversary of the entry into force of the United Nations Charter, signifying the official founding of the United Nations.
 The day is officially known as “United Nations Day”.
 Established in the aftermath of the destruction of two World Wars, the United Nations was then – and still is today – envisioned as a global forum for dialogue between nations of the world, to maintain international peace and security, protect human rights, deliver humanitarian aid, promote sustainable development and uphold international law.

 To mark the UN’s 75th anniversary, the Episcopal UN office joined with Episcopal Archives in conducting archival research on the history of Episcopal engagement with the United Nations, which is presented on a dedicated webpage, History of The Episcopal Church and the United Nations.
 Presiding Bishop Curry invited Episcopalians to join him on Sunday, October 25th, 2020, in praying the “Prayer for Peace Among the Nations” as a prayer of solidarity while the world continues to work towards peace, justice, human rights and the full development and dignity of all peoples living in harmony with each other, our planet and its creatures.